Recent from talks

 Named after the ancient Egyptian city of Heliopolis, whose ruins have been found in nearby Ain Shams, modern Heliopolis was established in 1905 by the Heliopolis Oasis Company headed by the Belgian industrialist Édouard Empain and by Boghos Nubar, son of the Egyptian Prime Minister Nubar Pasha.

-Baron Empain's palace was designed by Alexandre Marcel, a French architect and a member of the French Institute, according to a Neo Hindu style modelled on Angkor Wat in Cambodia and the Hindu temples of Orissa.
-The neighborhood had some of the wealthiest Egyptian residences; on the left facing Avenue Baron was the Arabesque palace of Boghos and Marie Nubar Pasha, now a military headquarters, and diagonally opposite stands the former residence of Sultan Hussein Kamel, who reigned over Egypt between 1914 and 1917, and today, it is a presidential guest house.
+The master plan was created by the Belgian architect Ernest Jaspar, who blended Persian, Moorish and European Neoclassicism to create what is now known as the "Heliopolis style".
+British influence came through the urban planning concepts of Ebenezer Howard.
+Jaspar, French architect Alexandre Marcel, and Italian architect and engineer Antonio Lasciac built many grand buildings, including the Sultana Malak Palace, and the Heliopolis Palace.
+Marcel designed the Baron's palace according to a Neo Hindu style modelled on Angkor Wat in Cambodia and the Hindu temples of Orissa.
+Facing the Baron's palace was the Villa Boghos Nubar Pasha, now a military headquarters, and the residence of Sultan Hussein Kamel, who reigned over Egypt between 1914 and 1917; it is now a presidential guest house.